YShutko/Team4/README.md

 * [gradio](https://www.gradio.app/)

 # Acknowledgements
-Thanks to our facilitator Emma Lamont and  tutors for their help and support.
+Thanks to our facilitator, Emma Lamont, and our  tutors for their help and support.